 Probe Market Research offers a wide range of opportunities, like focus groups, online surveys, mystery shopping gigs, mock juries, product trials, and much more.
 Focus groups pay between $50-$400 per study.
 Probe Market Research has an A+ rating with the Better Business Bureau.

 Survey Junkie is an online platform that rewards users (from the US, Canada, and Australia) with points for participating in surveys, focus groups, product testing gigs, and web searches.
-For each study or survey, you’ll earn points towards Amazon gift cards or cash via your PayPal account.
-With Survey Junkie, your account must reach a 500 point balance ($5.00) before you can request payment.
+You’ll earn points towards Amazon gift cards or cash via your PayPal account for each study or survey.
+With Survey Junkie, your account must reach a 500-point balance ($5.00) before you can request payment.
 Survey Junkie also has a mobile app so that you can participate in studies on the go.
-If you want to learn more, you can check out our review on Survey Junkie here.
+If you want to learn more, you can check out our review on Survey Junkie.

 Conclusion

-Participating in paid focus group studies can be an excellent way to bring in some extra cash.
+Participating in paid focus group studies can be an excellent side hustle for bringing in extra cash.
 You’ll need to fill out some preliminary questions to see if you qualify for the study, but once you’re accepted, it’s an easy and flexible way to make money from home.

 I suggest creating a separate email account just for these activities, as you’ll receive many emails from these companies.
 Another thing to consider is if you’re not comfortable sharing information like your age, gender, and household income, then this probably isn’t the right opportunity for you.
 Market research firms want to know these details along with behaviors, thoughts, and opinions.